Vnuja/Vnuja/README.md

 - **Other Skills:** IoT, Automation, Web Design, Web Development

 ---

-## 🚀 Current Projects

-Here are some of the projects I’m working on:

-### 1. **Smart Home Automation**
-A system to control your home remotely with real-time updates and automation.

-### 2. **Smart Vehicle Project**
-An IoT-driven vehicle system to enhance driving experience through automation.

-### 3. **Jewellery Showcase Website**
-A modern web app to display beautiful jewellery designs with interactive features and a smooth user experience.

----

 ## 🎯 What I’m Working On

 - Improving my React.js and Node.js skills by building full-stack applications.